cashmusic/platform/README.md

 where the $CASHMUSIC variable is the directory where you installed CASH Music on your server.

-The Seed.php does some basic housekeeping before firing up a CASHRequest instance that parses an incoming request.
-That request is passed to the appropriate Plant (kind of like a Factory) class which then figures out what to do with the request and fires off any necessary Seed (kind of like a Worker) classes.
-When done the Plant returns any information in a standard CASHResponse format which is stored in a standardized session variable and in the original CASHRequest.

-So something like this:

-    CASHRequest->Plant->(Seed(s) if needed)->CASHResponse

-Long-term goal is to use standardized requests/responses to enable full action chaining for new functionality.

 ## Getting the CASH Music codebase

 To hack on CASH Music DIY, first grab the git repo: